mrpeerat/mrpeerat.github.io/_pages/about.md

 News
 ======
 1. I just got prompted to be a Research Fellow at AI Singapore.
 I will mainly focus on research in LLMs and NLP.
-If anyone wants to work on topics such as LLMs, evaluation and benchmarking, embedding, representation learning, multilingual learning, or information retrieval, feel free to reach out to me!
 2. WorldCuisines receives Best Theme Paper Award at NAACL'25!
 3. I just got promoted to be an invited researcher at Chulalongkorn, where I got funded to do research and publish at top-tier conferences and journals.
 4. 7 papers accepted at EMNLP'24 (3 main, 2 finding, 2 workshops)!!!